 - Look for evidence of fluid overload, pitting lower limb and/or sacral oedema.
 Listen for audible 'wet' breath sounds (Riley 2015).
-Check the person's weight: an increase of $\geq 2.5$ kg in one week or $\geq 1-2$ kg in 24 hours is significant. - Measure vital signs.
-Most people will have normal or high blood pressure in early stages of an acute exacerbation (Mebazaa et al 2015). - Shortness of breath is a key sign see the first table below.
+Check the person's weight: an increase of $\geq$ 2.5 kg in 1 week or $\geq$ 1-2 kg in 24 hours is significant. - Measure vital signs.
+Most people will have normal or high blood pressure in the early stages of an acute exacerbation (Mebazaa et al 2015). - Shortness of breath is a key sign see the first table below.